andyharless/ames/plan.md

 (OK, if the dataset contains data on the kitchen sink, I'll include that too.)
 ~~Use performance on the cross-validation set to choose a LASSO parameter.~~ So it occurs to me that LASSO will probably do its own cross-validation (k-fold?).
-I'll try several methods (LASSO, Ridge, &c) and use by CV set to choose one.
+I'll try several methods (LASSO, Ridge, &c) and use my CV set to choose one.
 6. Repeat the process (including creation of a new continuous neighborhood variable) on the primary training data plus cross-validation data, using the chosen ~~LASSO parameter~~ regularization method.